DataManagementLab/wikidbs-public/README.md

 To do the pre-processing of the dump from scratch, follow these steps:

 1. Download the Wikidata dump
-The dataset is based on the Wikidata json dump, the latest dump ("latest-all.json.gz") can be downloaded here: https://dumps.wikimedia.org/wikidatawiki/entities/ (around 115GB)
+The dataset is based on the Wikidata json dump, the latest dump ("latest-all.json.gz") can be downloaded here: https://dumps.wikimedia.org/wikidatawiki/entities/ (needs around 115GB of disk space)

 ```
  wget https://dumps.wikimedia.org/wikidatawiki/entities/